 Note: Letgo is for listing items for sale only.
-Completing the sale, transferring goods and collecting money is up to you.
+Completing the sale, transferring goods, and collecting money are up to you.
 For your safety, meeting the buyer in a public place and using a secure payment system such as Paypal, or simply making it cash only, is recommended.

 5miles is a bit different than other apps.
 You can post items through the app or via their website.
 There is a payment feature built into this app, so you can complete the sale without the same concerns as the other apps discussed.
 However, there’s a small catch.
 5miles charges you a fee for selling certain high price items.
 Unless you’re selling six cars, though, this is likely not an issue.
 Make sure to review their fee policy before you start to be sure you know what to expect.
 5miles also allows you to arrange for shipment of the item within the app – for another small fee.
 It’s not broadly used yet, so check to see what else is being sold in your area before diving in.